Branded social media has gone from golden boy to punching bag in the past few years.

 choose the latter.

-tactics for engagement, but its intrinsic value also creates a big interpretation problem.
+for social media engagement, but its intrinsic value also creates a big interpretation

-and babies doing adorable things and probably get very good engagement, and maybe
+babies doing adorable things and probably get very good engagement, and maybe a lot of

-a lot of followers, but that engagement could very well be valueless to the brand if they
+followers, but that engagement could provide little to no value to the brand if they

 don't sell baby clothes or cat food.